instnt-inc/instnt-react-js/README.md

 # Getting Started

 * Instnt React SDK is comprised of React components, Javascript library functions, and an event propagation mechanism to facilitate communication between application, Instnt SDK, and Instnt's APIs.

+* Instnt React SDK is built on top of Instnt core JavaScript Library which provides the base functionlity and event triggering mechanism that React SDK depends on.
+For more information please refer to this following article https://support.instnt.org/hc/en-us/articles/4997119804301

 * To begin utilizing Instnt React SDK, open the terminal and enter the following command to install Instnt's React components: